hg-fine-codes/python-study-beginner/tutorial/3_list-tuple-set/list-tuple-set.md

 Even `list` and `tuple` also has `in` operation, `set` is optimized to search for the existence of a value.

 ### 3.3.
-Determine what values are share or don't share with other set
+Determine what values are shared or not shared with other set

 Notes that `.intersection()` and `.difference()` of sets return a set.